carte731/SNP_Context/README.md

 * **PBS parameters (Integer)**: Allows you to change the time and amount of resources allocated to the PBS job.
 Follow the link for more info: [MSI PBS job submission](https://www.msi.umn.edu/content/job-submission-and-scheduling-pbs-scripts)

+#### Generated PBS job script location
+* A PBS job script is generated in MSI mode, that file is saved in the SNP Context script directory.

 ### Mutation Motif
 * **Window Length (Integer, 0-99)**: Controls the window length expansion around the SNP location.